huangyunict/redfin_houses/README.md

 # redfin_houses

-Crawl house information from Redfin.
+Python library to retrieve house information from Redfin.